UNGA adopts Pakistan-backed Moroccan resolution condemning attacks against religious symbols, holy books

 “Such incidents are also a manifestation of racial hatred and xenophobia, and absence of preventive legal deterrence, inaction, and shying away from speaking out encourages further incitement to hatred and violence,” Chaudhry said.

-Finally, he said that the text does not seek to curtail the right to free speech,” but tries to underline the “special duties and responsibilities” of the international community to safeguard interfaith peace and harmony.”
+“The text does not seek to curtail the right to free speech, but tries to underline the special duties and responsibilities of the international community to safeguard interfaith peace and harmony,” he concluded.